CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Experiments

 \subsubsection{Comparison of Generated Grasp Poses}

-To verify the effectiveness of the proposed LoGNet, we compare it with GraspNet.
+To verify the effectiveness of the proposed LoGNet, we compare it with a representative method, GraspNet \cite{fang2020graspnet}.
 The result is presented in Fig. \ref{fig:grasp_compare}.
-It can be observed that GraspNet has poor performance in generating grasp poses for large objects, which can be attributed to its training data only including small objects, as well as the network’s insufficient perception of local structures in the object point cloud.
-Moreover, the grasp poses generated by GraspNet can collide with the objects.
-In contrast, LoGNet is able to generate high-quality grasp poses, even with only a single input image.
+It can be observed that GraspNet has poor performance in generating grasp poses for large objects, which can be attributed to the network's insufficient perception of local structures in large object point cloud.
+Moreover, the grasp poses generated by GraspNet can collide with large objects.
+In contrast, LoGNet is capable of synthesizing high-quality, viable grasp poses even when conditioned on a single input image, which inherently yields incomplete and partial target point clouds.
 This provides a solid foundation for subsequent grasp selection and collaborative manipulation.